peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 Run RCCL collective benchmark
 =============================

-RCCL is a collective communication library optimized for collective operations by multi-GPU and multi-node communication primitives that are in turn optimized for AMD Instinct™ GPUs.
+RCCL is a collective communication library optimized for collective operations by multi-GPU and multi-node communication primitives that are in turn optimized for AMD Instinct accelerators.
 The RCCL Test is typically launched using MPI, but you can use MPICH or Open MPI as well.

 .. list-table::
    :stub-columns: 1